John Hancock, law firm face tax shelter racketeering lawsuit

 “We’re obviously delighted to go back to do discovery and go forward with our case,” he said.

-Representatives for John Hancock, the U.S. unit of Canada’s Manulife Financial Corp (MFC.TO), did not respond to requests for comment.
+Representatives for John Hancock, the U.S. unit of Canada’s Manulife Financial Corp, did not respond to requests for comment.

 John Tuerck, a spokesman for Edwards Wildman, said the law firm looks “forward to the opportunity to show...that there is no basis for the plaintiffs’ claims against the firm.”